amanantuley/Minithon-2.0/README.md

 ---

 ## 🤝 **Collaborators**
-A special thanks to the amazing team that brought this project to life:
+A special thanks to the amazing team that brought **Smart Campus** to life:
 - 🎨 **[Your Name]**
 - 💻 **[Contributor Name]**